Bill/orchestrated/README.markdown

 ).load('combined_records')
 ```

-The next time you process delayed jobs, the :download messages will be delivered to a couple Downloaders.
-After the last download completes, the next time a delayed job is processed, the :merge message will be delivered to an Xform object.
+The next time you process delayed jobs, the ```download``` messages will be delivered to a couple Downloaders.
+After the last download completes, the next time a delayed job is processed, the ```merge``` message will be delivered to an Xform object.
 And on it goes…

 What happened there?
 The pattern is:

 1. create an orchestrated object (instantiate it)
-2. call orchestrated on it: this returns an "orchestration"
+2. call ```orchestrated``` on it: this returns a *magic proxy* object that can respond to any of the messages your object can respond to
-3. send a message to the orchestration (returned in the second step)
+3. send any message to the *magic proxy* (returned in the second step) and the framework will delay delivery of that message and immediately return a "completion expression" you can use as a prerequisite for other orchestrations
+4. (optionally) use the "completion expression" returned in (3) as a prerequisite for other orchestrations

-Now the messages you can send in (3) are limited to the messages that your object can respond to.
+Now the messages you can send in (3) can be anything that your object can respond to.
 The message will be remembered by the framework and "replayed" (on a new instance of your object) somewhere on the network (later).

 Not accidentally, this is similar to the way [delayed_job](https://github.com/collectiveidea/delayed_job)'s delay method works.
 Under the covers, orchestrated is conspiring with [delayed_job](https://github.com/collectiveidea/delayed_job) when it comes time to actually execute a workflow step.
 Before that time though, orchestrated keeps track of everything.